Streetsville GO Station: Streetsville Junction station

 The Credit Valley Railway built the station in 1879, at the junction of the London and Orangeville branches (43°35′21″N 79°43′30″W) of the railway, just north of Britannia Road about two kilometres from the current GO Transit facility.
 This station was located so far from the small village of Streetsville that passengers complained and the new "lower" station was built.
 The original building was purchased by Ephraim Evans in 1914 and moved to its current location (43°35′03″N 79°43′09″W) at 78 William Street.
 It is designated under the terms of the Ontario Heritage Act.
+Later being renamed to "Streetsville station", passenger train service was discontinued in 1961 and the building was used as a freight office until its demolition in 1982.

 Streetsville Lower station

 This station was located at the end of Old Station Road in Streetsville, near the current GO Station site.
-When the "junction" station closed the Canadian Pacific Railway replaced the small frame building by a more substantial brick building.
-Passenger train service was discontinued in 1961 and the building was used as a freight office until its demolition in 1982.
+When the "junction" station closed in 1961, the Canadian Pacific Railway replaced the small frame building with a more substantial brick building.
+Passenger train service at the lower station was discontinued sometime between 1933 and 1937.
+The GO Transit station opened on the approximate site of the lower station in 1981.